Bristol City Council Youth Sector Support Fund Grant

 Please make sure you read the full guidelines (available below) as these set out the things we will prioritise and how to access help with your application.

 This grant programme will be open for applications all year but our decision-making panel will meet once per quarter.
-The next meetings are currently set for 26 November and 5 March.
+The next meeting is set for 4 March.
 If we receive your application in time (be aware that it normally takes 6-8 weeks to process and assess an application) we will consider your application at the next scheduled panel meeting.
 If we have been unable to process your application in time, your application will be considered at the following panel meeting.
 Make sure that you allow enough time for us to assess and discuss your application at a panel meeting when you are planning the start date for your project.